 Once at the San Diego office, Estrada’s BAC level was tested and shown to be below the legal limit of .08 percent.

-One year ago, another California police officer, 34-year-old Jeffrey Blackford, was arrested after crashing his city-owned undercover vehicle in Southern California.
+One year ago, another California police officer, 34-year-old Jeffrey Blackford, was arrested after crashing his city-owned undercover vehicle in Orange County.
 After the crash, records show that Blackford contacted two of his friends, both off-duty police officers, to come to the scene.
 One of those officers then called two on-duty officers.

 Three hours passed before Blackford was given a BAC test, but he still registered over the legal limit of .08% blood alcohol content.